 In September 2020, Don’t Know Much About® History: Anniversary Edition was released by HarperCollins.
-A newly revised, updated and expanded edition of the book that started the series, it now presents a complete survey of American history, from before the arrival of Columbus in 1492 right through the events of the past decade –from 9/11 through the election of Barack Obama and the first years of his administration.
+A revised, updated, and expanded edition of the book that started the series thirty years ago, it presents a complete survey of American history, from before the arrival of Columbus in 1492 right through the events of the past decade –from 9/11 through the election of Barack Obama and the first years of his administration.
 This 30th anniversary edition included a new preface, “From the Era of Broken Trust to the Era of Broken Democracy.”

 But many of them want to know now because their kids are asking them questions they can’t answer.
 Davis’s approach is to refresh us on the subjects we should have learned in school.
-He does it by busting myths, setting the record straight and always remembering that fun is not a four-word letter word.
+He does it by busting myths, setting the record straight, and always remembering that fun is not a four-letter word.